Safe-Sea - Green Lipped Mussel Oil For Dogs

 Safe-Sea's bold red and orange color comes from astaxanthin.

 Because oils can oxidize when exposed to lights and oxygen, it creates unhealthy free radicals/reactive oxygen species in your dog.

 Antioxidants help neutralize free radicals and the damage they can cause and are an important component of any fish oil.

 With the help of antioxidants, free radicals can neutralize and resist causing damage.
 This is a crucial part of any fish oil.

 We’ve taken every extra precaution to make sure Safe-Sea is fresh, safe and effective.

 Green Lipped Mussel also has a superpower called phospholipids.
-Phospholipids make Green Lipped Mussel more bioavailable than fish oil.
+Phospholipids make the fats in green lipped mussels much more bioavailable.
 In one study published in Inflammopharmacology by Whitehouse et al (1997), researchers found that this bioavailability shows green lipped mussel oil is 247 times stronger than salmon oil.